 The first step is to schedule a Trust Review Consultation.
 Prior to this consultation, you’ll need to send me a copy of your complete estate plan, including the original trust documents and all amendments, as well as any other estate-planning documents you have (wills, powers-of-attorney, healthcare directives).

 During the consultation, I’ll provide a review of your documents so that you understand exactly what your current plan says, its strengths and weaknesses, and, if necessary, I’ll suggest potential improvements.

 If you decide to make any of the changes we discuss, I will quote you a price on the work that needs to be done.
 As ballpark figures, a simple trust amendment typically runs about $1,000, whereas a complete restatement is $4,000.
 Those figures include the cost of the Trust Review Consultation.

 This package is only for fully funded trusts.
 Likewise, this package does not include the preparation of any other estate planning documents besides the trust amendment.
 If you want to update a trust that isn’t properly funded or if any other document (e.g., will, power-of-attorney, healthcare directive, etc.) needs to be updated, you would need the Comprehensive package.

 To get started, email Robert to set up your Trust Review Consultation.
 The cost is $750, which is due at the time of your booking.
 If you choose to move forward with your trust amendment, the $750 will be applied to your flat rate fee.

 I accept check, debit card, and credit cards.

-If you have any more questions about planning with me, I encourage you to book a 15-minute phone consultation, which you can do here.
+If you have any more questions about planning with me, please get in touch.